 The following is a small assortment of various statements of Ruckman regarding his belief in advanced revelations in the KJV:

 …“coincidences” which have slipped through the AV 1611 committees, unawares to them, and which give advanced light and advanced revelation… (Manuscript Evidence.
 1997, p.
 140)

 Moral: Mistakes in the AV 1611 are advanced revelation!
 (Manuscript Evidence.
 1997, p.
 139)

 Advanced revelation given by the Holy Spirit in the English text of 1611… (Ruckman, Peter.
 The Book of Exodus.
 1976, p.
 186)

 “There is no more revelation, no new light since 1611.”
 That’s the truth.
 (Ruckman, Peter.
 Bible Believers’ Bulletin.
 July 1997, p.
 8)

-Ruckman at times credits the Holy Spirit with giving advanced revelation and even placing it in the text of the KJV:
+Ruckman at times credits the Holy Spirit with giving advanced revelations and even placing them in the text of the KJV: